pipefunc/pipefunc/docs/source/faq.md

 The parameters are now `foo.a`, `foo.b`, `bar.a`, `b`, and the output names are `foo.y` and `baz.z`.
 Noting that if a parameter is already in a scope, it will be replaced by the new scope.

-When providing parameter values for functions or pipelines with scopes, you can either use a nested dictionary structure or the dot notation, but you cannot mix the two styles in a single call:
+When providing parameter values for functions or pipelines with scopes, you can either use a nested dictionary structure or the dot notation:

 ```{code-cell} ipython3
 pipeline(foo=dict(a=1, b=2), bar=dict(a=3), b=4)